trandinhkhoa/distributed-system-project/README.md

 Example :
 ./start.sh load_balancer e5bc72b6601283cfff857c7770b257ab ../d.txt 3

+(Remember to tell her the hash and the original string of the hash)

-You may need to wait a few moments for the partition to arrive to the servers.
-Then, several clients can be launched in separate terminals.
+You may need to wait a few moments for the partition to arrive to the servers (When it is done the message "[Server] [x] Saved my partition " will show on the server's terminal)
+Then, several clients (we recommend 3, not too much, enough to see the benefit) can be launched in separate terminals.

 ./start.sh client